turbot/guardrails-docs/docs/guides/hosting-guardrails/installation/workspace-manager/index.md

    - **Version:** The version of Turbot Guardrails Enterprise to install in the workspace.
      This must match an installed (via TE) version exactly, For example:
-     `5.0.0-beta.18`
+     `5.46.0`

    - **Hive:** The Hive name where the database is hosted.
 This should be the Hive name that you specified when setting up TED

    - **UseRoute53:** If set to `True`, the stack will automatically update the DNS alias for the console URL to point to the newly installed version.
-If you do not use Route53 to manage the DNS, choose “False”.
+If you do not use Route53 to manage the DNS, choose "False".
 You will need to create (or modify) a CNAME record for your workspace to point to the load balancer for the new version (available as `LoadBalancerDNS` in the stack output variables).